-If you work for an IT staffing firm, put yourself, for just a moment, in the shoes of your target clients.
+If you work for an IT staffing firm, consider the position of your target client.

 Approved vendor lists may seem like a headache to the IT staffing firm that has yet to get their foot in the door with their target companies.
 But a mile in the other man’s shoes, so to speak, should make it clear why they exist in the first place.

-Let’s be honest.
-The staffing scene is pretty saturated.
-There are thousands of recruiters out there zeroing in on the same top professionals and the same growing companies.
+Thousands of recruiters are out there, zeroing in on the same top professionals and the same growing companies.
 It’s simply not enough to say you’re the best, that you have more experience, or that you have the right connections.
 That’s what everyone is saying.

 So what’s your real value proposition?
 What really makes your IT staffing firm different or better than your competitors?

 Not sure where to start?
 Take some time to do a real value inventory.
-Talk to your repeat clients and get the real answer as to why they keep coming back.
+Ask your repeat clients why they keep coming back.
 Ask why they chose you in the first place.
 For the business you’ve lost, get honest and try to understand the real reasons those clients chose to take their business elsewhere.

 Once you have an answer you’re proud of and passionate about, you have to be able to communicate it and prove it.
 Messaging is important.
 If your foot in the door to a target client starts with an RFP/RFI, spend some serious time on the content of your answers.
-Don’t mimic your competition.
-Let your messaging stand out and truly express your differentiation.
+Let your message stand out and express your differentiation.